-The ingredients list is a little more complicated than others on this list, but it’s still pretty straightforward, and everything is non-GMO.
+The ingredients list is pretty straightforward, and everything is non-GMO.
 Because this cake holds up so well to frosting, and one box bakes two 8- or 9-inch cakes, it’s ideal for building gluten-free layer cakes.

 Fully organic, gluten-free cake mixes are difficult to find, but thankfully, the Namaste Foods mix is all you need.
-It’s made with minimal, whole ingredients and is easy to prepare.
+It’s made with very few ingredients and is easy to prepare.
 All you need are eggs, oil or butter, and a milk of your choice—dairy or non-dairy work equally well.

-Not only is this mix gluten-free, but it’s also made without other major allergens, including dairy, peanuts, soy, egg, and corn, which is used as a filler ingredient in many gluten-free packaged foods.
+Not only is this mix gluten-free, but it’s also made without dairy, peanuts, soy, egg, and corn.
 Each box makes one 9-inch round cake or 12 gluten-free cupcakes.

-Best Single-Serve: King Arthur Flour Gluten-Free Single Serve Confetti Cake Mix
+King Arthur Gluten-Free Single Serve Confetti Cake Mix